Skip to the content

 • Alpacas are farmed mainly for their “fiber” or fleece, which is warmer and stronger than wool.
 They are also farmed for their healthy meat, skin and dung.

-After the Spanish conquistadors came to South America, alpacas were replaced by sheep and goats in the lowlands.
-Even today, the majority of them are only found in high elevations.
+After the arrival of Spanish conquistadors in South America, alpacas were displaced by sheep and goats in the lowlands, leading to their concentration in high elevations.
 The major threat to this species is hybridization with llamas.
-IUCN has not evaluated this species.
+The conservation status of alpacas has not been evaluated by the International Union for Conservation of Nature (IUCN).
+As a domesticated species, they can now be found on farms all over the world.

 Stay Informed!